-Then, your surgeon will remove the hair follicles from the extracted strip of skin using a technique called stereo-microscopic dissection.
+Then, your surgeon will remove the hair follicles from the extracted strip of the skin using a technique called stereo-microscopic dissection.
 These hair follicles are then implanted into the balding areas of the scalp, where they will begin to produce new hair.

 The stitches that were put in place to seal up the donor site will be removed after 10 to 14 days have passed, and this will create a thin, linear scar.
 The length of the scar depends on the size of the strip of tissue that was removed.
-However, in most cases the scar is small enough to cover with the hair that surrounds it.
+However, in most cases, the scar is small enough to cover it with the hair that surrounds it.

 FUE Hair Transplant Scars

 When a hair follicle is extracted from the donor site using the micro-punch, it creates a small, round scar on your skin, which circles the extracted hair follicle.
-Each scar will be no larger than one millimetre in diameter, though there can be many of them, depending on the number of hair follicles that are transplanted during the procedure.
+Each scar will be no larger than one millimeter in diameter, though there can be many of them, depending on the number of hair follicles that are transplanted during the procedure.

 However, if your surgeon is experienced, they will ensure that they do not remove too many hair follicles from the donor site.
 This will ensure that enough hair grows back in this area, which will allow the scars to be concealed by the surrounding hair.